Tycro-Games/tycro-games.github.io/_projects/GS Map Editor.md

 ## Borders

 Rendering borders is very much like learning grand strategy games for the first time.
 There is **no easy solution** that provides a particularly great answer.
-So I would like to go over the ones that I considered to do, although I have not pursued them to finality.
+So I would like to go over the ones that I considered doing, although I have not pursued them to finality.

 ### Simple AA and edge detection